evelynso2024/TimeWell/README.md

-# Wheredidtimego
+# TimeWell
-A task logging app that helps focus on task and reflect on how time was spent
+A task logging app that helps users focus on task and reflect on how time was spent